twitset/awesome-ai-art-image-synthesis/readme.md

 - [NightCafe](https://creator.nightcafe.studio/) - Nightcafe studio is an AI Art Generator (incrorporates stableDiffusion)
 - [ArtBreeder Collage](https://collage.artbreeder.com/) - A collaging tool to generate art using visual aides.
 - [Photoroom](https://www.photoroom.com/backgrounds/) - Photoroom has a new feature for backgrounds (featured on product hunt)
+- [Pixu](https://pixu.ai/) - ultimate AI portrait generator of images with your face.

 ### Free hosted tools